Maidenhair tree or Ginkgo Biloba

 Feathered means it has an obvious single stem with side branching for most of it.

-On rare occasions transplant shock may be an issue.
+On rare occasions, transplant shock may be an issue.
 This shows as poor leaf quality and if the new foliage coming through is ok, then it is nothing to worry about.
+A little die back over the winter can be experienced, just prune out and all is well.

 Allegedly Interesting Facts About The Gingko Biloba Tree